Is the code coverage a sufficient metric

 }

-To conclude, code coverage is a good way to know when you forgot to test a piece of code.
+To conclude, code coverage is a good way to know when you forget to test a piece of code.
 However, it is not enough.
 Indeed you can test all the lines, if you do not test properly, it's useless…

 Do you have a question or a suggestion about this post?
 Contact me!